AdKats/AdKats/README.md

     <li><b>response_type</b> IssueCommand</li>
     <li><b>response_value</b> List of all messages sent for the command, comparable to what an admin would see in-game.
         CPluginVariable.EncodeStringArray used to compact into one field.
 CPluginVariable.DecodeStringArray can be used to parse the field back into an array.
-If the command succeeds withouth issue there should (generally) only be one message.
+If the command succeeds without issue there should (generally) only be one message.
     </li>
 </ul>